Nationals vs. Blue Jays Player Props Betting Odds

-Player prop bet odds for Vladimir Guerrero Jr., Lane Thomas and others are available when the Toronto Blue Jays host the Washington Nationals at Rogers Centre on Monday at 7:07 PM ET.
+Those looking to place a player prop wager can find odds on Vladimir Guerrero Jr., Lane Thomas and others in the Toronto Blue Jays-Washington Nationals matchup at Rogers Centre on Tuesday at 7:07 PM ET.

 Bet on this matchup or its props with BetMGM!